spiral/docs/components/validation.md

 ```

 ### Validation Messages and Complex Rule Definition
-As you can see based on given example validator will create default error message if some condition will fail.
-We can provide custom error message by switch rule definition from simple to complex form, for this purposes our rule must be defined as array and declare additional key "message":
+Based on the given example, validator will create a default error message if some condition fails.
+We can provide a custom error message by switching the rule definition from a simple to complex form.
+For this purpose, our rule must be defined as an array and must declare an additional key "message":

 ```php
 'rules' => [